 \section{Sharper estimate under extra assumptions}

 To prove Theorem \ref{main2}, we need some estimates on the dimension of $H^0(V, L)$ similar to Theorem \ref{thm: relative noether} but stronger.
-All the sharper bounds in this section are inspired by the work of Barja, Pardini and Stoppino in \cite{Barja_Pardini_Stoppino}, where the proved they so-called ``continuous" estimates.
+All the sharper bounds in this section are inspired by the work of Barja, Pardini, and Stoppino in \cite{Barja_Pardini_Stoppino}, where they proved the so-called ``continuous" estimates.
 However, under our setting we need explicit results instead, and the method we are going to employ is based on \cite{Yuan_Zhang,Zhang_Severi,Zhang_Slope}.